Curriculum Associates logo.

 The Impact of Teacher-Directed Technology

 Our programs are backed by rigorous evidence and real-world results.
-A growing body of independent and internal research shows that structured, intentional use of i-Ready supports meaningful academic growth.
+Independent and internal research consistently shows that structured, intentional use of i-Ready supports meaningful academic growth.

 When used responsibly, high-quality education technology can strengthen learning while preserving the human connections that matter most.